-Are your teams finding it difficult to Cope with Change?
+Is your team finding it difficult to cope with change?

 Are they struggling to persevere through adversity?

 Nothing worthwhile is easy.
 In every role in every part of an organisation setbacks happen frequently – whether they come through external shocks, cyclical down- turns or through our own unintended, unexpected screw-ups.

 This presentation is about making your team more resilient to setbacks.
 It will provide them with tools to enable them to better persevere through difficult times and cope better with change.

 The Japanese have a wonderful saying ‘Fall down six times, get up seven.’
 To keep going when the going gets tough is an essential skill.
 In many areas of life the single most important factor predicting success is mental toughness or ‘resilience’ – the ability to bounce back after shocks and setbacks and not dwell in unproductive emotions.

 For many people this is easier said than done.
 There is a tendency to internalise the reasons for a failure, generalise the failure to other areas and to believe that things won’t improve.